-3.4 Functions for Manipulating Registers
+III.4 Functions for Manipulating Registers

-A register in an ATN grammar plays the role of a variable in a higher level programming system.
-The interpreter provides functions for assigning a register a value (SETR, SENDR, LIFTR), accessing the value of a register (GETR, $\beta$ ), and testing the contents of a register (NULLR).
+A register in the ATN system plays the role of a variable in a typical high level programming system.
+The interpreter provides functions for assigning a register a value (SETR, SENDR, LIFTR), accessing the value of a register (GETR, \$), and testing the contents of a register (NULLR).
 Registers need not be declared and are "created" when they are assigned a value for the first time.
 The contents of a register which has never been assigned a value is defined to be NIL.

-3.4.1 Setting Registers
+III.4.a Setting Registers